 However, one thing I really appreciate is, that permissions are opt-in, rather than opt-out.
 Which is also true for some permissions on Android phones, but from my experience, that never applied to notifications.
 Furthermore, there is selective file access, meaning apps are only allowed to see files you specify.

 #The walled garden

 The Apple ecosystem is supposed to be this Eden of the software world where everything just works and is beautiful.
 One of the things, that our lord and savior, Tim Apple, considers sinful and evil are alternate app stores, so we can only access the applications, that are safe for us.
 This comes as no surprise, but unlike on Android you don’t get an abundance of high quality free software with options to choose from.
 The kind of apps that there is plenty of are ad-ridden games, social media and even gambling applications.
 Don’t like the default calculator?
 You can either get a paid one or one that asks you to download Candy Crush after launching it.
 Oh, and also the store is obviously region locked.

-like Linux”, and to transfer files you’d have to use a VM or cloud storage.
+Linux”, and to transfer files you’d have to use a VM or

 much better, than transferring files via iTunes.